 “We will only work with cities that want us.”

-In Portugal, Flash says it is also “testing specific incentives for responsible use”, such as a half price discount on the unlock fee for users who park correctly.
-Scoot already penalises its e-moped customers who don’t abide by parking rules.
+In Portugal, Circ says it is also “testing specific incentives for responsible use”, such as a half price discount on the unlock fee for users who park correctly.
+The scooter firms’ software can also force vehicles to slow down at specific intersections.
+In the near future, Bhola says he hopes to roll out a feature to incentivise helmet usage, using cameras to detect whether riders are wearing them.

 How to win a market